-Living in an “eco-friendly” way merely means choosing a way of life that is less harmful to the environment.
-It’s becoming increasingly important to focus on sustainability as a way of protecting our planet and leaving our children with a better world.
+Living in a sustainable, eco-friendly way merely means choosing a way of life that is less harmful to the environment.
+It’s becoming increasingly important for all of us to participate as a way of protecting our planet and leaving our children with a better world.
 Thankfully, it’s never been easier to do this in Hong Kong.
 We’ve put together some information, ideas, resources and recipes you can try out to help make a difference.
-It’s easy and fun, so why not get started today?
+It’s easy and fun for the whole family.
+Why not get started today?

 Where To Begin to Create a More Eco-Friendly Home in Hong Kong

-As a general rule, if you keep these words in mind, you will get the hang of eco-friendly living in no time: REFUSE, REDUCE, REUSE and RECYCLE.
+As a general rule, if you keep these words in mind (in this particular order), you will get the hang of eco-friendly living in no time: REFUSE, REDUCE, REUSE and RECYCLE.

-REFUSE – stop using single-use plastics.
+REFUSE – stop using single-use plastics or other items.
 Start with a small change, like using reusable water bottles every day for yourself and your family.
 Take them with you wherever you go to avoid the need to buy yet another plastic bottle that will likely end up in the landfill!